-Graduate courses taken at other institutions prior to admission at Mercy College may, if pertinent to the plan of study, be credited to the graduate degree.
+Graduate courses taken at other institutions prior to admission at Mercy University may, if pertinent to the plan of study, be credited to the graduate degree.
 Permission to transfer credits must be requested at the time of admission and official transcripts and course descriptions must be submitted to the program chair or associate dean for evaluation.
 Transfer credit is limited to six semester hours of credit for courses taken within the last five years in which the student has received a grade of B or better.
 Transfer credits are not recorded as part of the GPA.
 Courses with a grade of B- or below are not transferable.

-After matriculation, candidates may not register for courses at another institution with the intention of transferring credit to Mercy College unless written permission from the Associate Dean is obtained prior to registering for courses.
+After matriculation, candidates may not register for courses at another institution with the intention of transferring credit to Mercy University unless written permission from the Associate Dean is obtained prior to registering for courses.
 If prior approval is not received, transfer credit will not be accepted.